DnyaneshwarArgade/College-demo/README.md

 # College-demo
-This is 3 git Repository
+This is my 3 git Repository
+My name is Dnyaneshwar Argade.